stevenzhu94/stevenzhu94.github.io/_posts/2016-2-14-Week-Four.md

 <h2>What will you do next week?</h2>
 Netflix is due Thursday so I will definitely be focusing my attention on that.
 We have most of it done.
-Our root mean square error is below 1 right now, but we are shoot for the 5 extra points and going for a sub 0.95.
+Our root mean square error is below 1 right now, but we are shooting for the 5 extra points by going for a sub 0.95.
 If us two geniuses somehow manage to get our RMSE below 0.85, don't worry, we'll let Netflix know.

 <h2>Tip of the Week</h2>